MCH0202/CASA0014_Smart_Garden/README.md

 ## Progress of work
 Real-time light, temperature and humidity detection and colour feedback

-Light intensity, temperature and humidity are monitored in real time using a photoresistor and mapped to RGB colours:
+Light intensity, temperature and humidity are monitored in real time mapped to RGB colours:
 Low : blue
 Good : green
 Excessive : red